 Long Island extends from New York City to Montauk, with the tip of the island splitting into a North and South Fork, and these forks, along with western Suffolk County, are home to 57 distinct wine producers.
-The very first Long Island vineyard was planted in 1973 in Cutchogue, and the island is now home to a rich wine region and is the most diverse wine region in the U.S.

 1. Channing Daughters Winery (2.5 hours)

-Channing Daughters grows over two dozen varieties of grapes including Sauvignon Blanc, Pinot Grigio, Merlot, and Cabernet Sauvignon, and they’re the only winery on the East End of Long Island growing and producing wines from many of these grape varieties.
-Their wine tasting includes themed flights, wines by the glass, and snacks to pair with your drink, and they even have a beautiful sculpture garden to browse through.
+Channing Daughters grows over two dozen varieties of grapes including Sauvignon Blanc, Pinot Grigio, Merlot, and Cabernet Sauvignon, and they’re the only winery of the East End Long Island wineries growing and producing wines from many of these grape varieties.

-Where: 1927 Scuttle Hole Rd, Bridgehampton, NY
+📍 1927 Scuttle Hole Rd, Bridgehampton, NY

 2. Paumanok Vineyards (2 hours 20 min)